 Katie has a B.S. in Biology and Spanish from St. Mary’s College of Maryland and an M.S. in Ecology and Tropical Conservation and Development from the University of Florida.
 Katie has been working with small farmers around the world since 1999.
 Her experiences include Peace Corps work in Agroforestry Extension in Paraguay, research with organic cocoa bean producers in Brazil, assisting with the development of a national extension program for coffee growers in Angola, and consulting on short projects in El Salvador, Honduras, Mexico, and Florida.
 She currently works on several national curriculum development projects for immigrant and refugee farmers.

 Lauren received a B.S. in Environmental Plant Studies from Purdue University in 2006.
 Since graduating she spent a year wwoofing on an organic coffee farm in Honaunau, Hawaii.
 She then spent two years as a Peace Corps volunteer in the Philippines working on marine conservation in a remote village.
 After completing her service with the Peace Corps she spent two years monitoring and restoring native plants with the Park Service and the Fish and wildlife service in the Northwest Hawaiian Islands, on Molokai, on Oahu, and on the Island of Hawaii.
 She has also worked with Dow Agro-sciences as a protein analyst and spent 3 years working with USDA agricultural research service developing tools to study rust resistance in wheat.

-Contact Lauren with questions about CSA, wholesales, and other programmatic inquiries.
+Contact Lauren with questions about CSA!

-Tim McKinley is an Idaho native and developed a passion for farming and sustainable agriculture while serving as an Agroforestry Extension Agent in a rural village in Zambia, Africa with the Peace Corps.
+Tim McKinley is an Idaho native and developed a passion for farming, and sustainable agriculture, while serving as an Agroforestry Extension Agent in a rural Zambian village while in the Peace Corps.
 After completing his service, Tim attended Northern Arizona University (NAU) where he graduated with a M.A. in Sustainable Communities.
 While there, Tim trained graduate and undergraduate students in garden construction and maintenance, and facilitated relationship development with local elementary schools in Flagstaff with NAU's School Garden Action Research Team.
 While in Arizona, Tim worked for the National Park Service as the Environmental Protection Specialist for the Flagstaff Area National Monuments, and Glen Canyon National Recreation Area.
 Upon returning to Idaho, Tim became involved with agriculture through sitting on the Board of Directors for the Idaho Center for Sustainable Agriculture (ICSA), and Buy Extension (BE) - BE More, Be Local, as well as working as the Retail Division Manager for Idaho’s Bounty.
 Currently Tim is increasing his understanding of small-scale farming and CSA program management by working with Morning Owl Farm in Boise.